10 Best Kohler Toilets in 2023 – Reviews & Top Picks

 One-Piece or Two-Piece Toilets

-The shape of the toilet refers to the shape of the bowl itself, although this will need to be matched by the seat that is placed on top to ensure a proper fit and to avoid accidents and more cleaning.
-There are two options when it comes to toilet shape: round and elongated designs.
+The toilet’s shape refers to the bowl’s shape, but it will need to be matched by the seat placed on top to ensure a proper fit and avoid accidents and more cleaning.
+There are two options for toilet shapes: round and elongated designs.

 What Is Better: Round or Elongated Toilet?

 The round toilet does not stretch forward as far as the elongated model.
-This means that it is better suited to small bathrooms and cramped spaces.
-In most other situations, the elongated toilet is preferred because it offers a larger hole, which means less risk of accidents and spills, and a more comfortable seating position.
+It is better for small bathrooms and cramped spaces.
+In most other situations, the elongated toilet is preferred because it offers a larger hole, produces fewer accidents and spills, and has a more comfortable seating position.

 What Is A Comfortable Toilet Height?

-Some toilets are described as being a comfort-height toilet or a chair-height toilet.
-These are 17 inches or taller, often as high as 19 inches off the ground.
+Comfort-height or chair-height toilets are 17 inches or taller, often as high as 19 inches off the ground.
 These are especially suited to those with disabilities and mobility problems because they are easier to sit down on and stand up from.

-There are various types of flush systems available, and these primarily govern how the water is transferred from the mains to the bowl upon flushing.
+Various types of flush systems are available, and they primarily govern how the water is transferred from the mains to the bowl upon flushing.

 The gravity system uses the weight of the water to flush the toilet.
 The water is delivered to the top of the bowl, where it is allowed to run down the inside of the bowl.
-These systems tend to be quiet, but the lack of power means that they may not be effective at removing stubborn solids.
+They are quiet, but the lack of power means they may not effectively remove stubborn solids.

 What Is a Kohler Class-5 Toilet?

-The Kohler Class-5 system is a flush system that aims to improve solid removal and flush power.
-It has a wider valve, which means that water is delivered with greater force than through a standard gravity-fed flush.
+The Kohler Class-5 system is a flush system with improved solid removal and flush power.
+It has a wider valve, and the water is delivered more forcefully than through a standard gravity-fed flush.
 Flush water is delivered right around the bowl.
 Kohler claims that the torrent of water helps remove solids from the toilet bowl, but some do not believe the system to be as effective as a more traditional gravity system, especially when combined with a limited 1.28 GPF system.

-Water pressure is the amount of water that is used to flush the system and is measured in gallons per flush, written as GPF.
-The most common water pressure in modern toilets is 1.28 GPF, replacing the more powerful but more wasteful 1.6 GPF flushes of old.
-These more powerful flushes do still exist and are usually part of a dual-flush system that has two flush strengths.
+Water pressure is the amount of water used to flush the system and is measured in gallons per flush, written as GPF.
+The most common water pressure in modern toilets is 1.28 GPF, replacing the more powerful but wasteful 1.6 GPF flushes of old.
+The more powerful flushes still exist and are usually part of a dual-flush system with two flush strengths.

-As much as 1.28 GPF is believed to provide enough pressure to clear solids and liquids from the toilet while being environmentally friendly.
-It is estimated that these flushes use at least 20% less water than 1.6 GPF flush systems.
+The 1.28 GPF is believed to provide enough pressure to clear solids and liquids from the toilet while being environmentally friendly.
+The flushes are estimated to use at least 20% less water than 1.6 GPF flush systems.

 Do Kohler Toilets Come with A Wax Ring?

-The wax ring is the most basic of toilet seals and it forms a seal between the bottom of the toilet and the drainpipe.
-Most new toilets do come with a wax ring, but this isn’t true with all Kohler toilets.
-While some do include a wax ring, others do not, and you will need to buy the ring separately.
+The wax ring is the most basic of toilet seals, and it forms a seal between the bottom of the toilet and the drainpipe.
+Most new toilets come with a wax ring, which isn’t true with all Kohler toilets.
+While some include a wax ring, others do not, and you must buy the ring separately.

 Do Kohler Toilets Come with Seats?

 Similarly, some Kohler toilets do not include a toilet seat.
-Check the listing, because it isn’t toilet model dependent, but the display picture of all models includes a seat to show the finished look of the model.
-Kohler states that they offer toilets without seats because it allows for those that want anything other than standard models.
-Bidet seats, LED night light seats, and heated seats are some of the options that owners might buy separately.
+Check the product’s description carefully because the display picture of all models includes a seat to show the finished look of the model.
+Kohler states that they offer toilets without seats because it allows customers to select custom seats with extra features.
+Bidet seats, LED night light seats, and heated seats are some options owners might buy separately.